-- I’m already scheduled to give 2 of my 4.5 hour seminars on homosexuality at churches.
+- I’m already scheduled to give one of my 4.5 hour “LGBT – How Should We Respond?” seminars on homosexuality at a local church.
 I hope to do at least 4 seminars this year.

 While your financial support is highly appreciated there is also a spiritual battle going on for the souls of those I minister to and I greatly covet your prayers.
 Prayer is what enables and supports the work God is doing and your prayers are greatly appreciated.